-The AAA's Commercial Fee Schedule, below, will apply to disputes arising out of individually-negotiated employment agreements and contracts, even if such agreements and contracts reference or incorporate an employer-promulgated plan.
+The AAA's Fee Schedule, as modified below, will apply to disputes arising out of individually-negotiated employment agreements and contracts, even if such agreements and contracts reference or incorporate an employer-promulgated plan.

-The administrative fees of the AAA are based on the amount of the claim or counterclaim.
 Arbitrator compensation is not included as part of the administrative fees charged by the AAA.
 Arbitrator compensation is based on the most recent biography sent to the parties prior to appointment.
-Unless the parties agree otherwise, arbitrator compensation, and expenses as defined in section (vi) below, shall be borne equally by the parties and are subject to reallocation by the arbitrator in the award.